 The Sherman Phoenix real estate development project in Sherman Park has received a $250,000 grant from The Wisconsin Economic Development Corp.

-“We’re very excited, not just about WEDC’s contribution, but also about the entrepreneurs who will live their business dreams here, who will work with pvc fencing carlisle pa, and the people who will hire their friends and neighbors, the people who will have customers and clients right here in Sherman Park,” Kleefisch said.
+“We’re very excited, not just about WEDC’s contribution, but also about the entrepreneurs who will live their business dreams here, the people who will hire their friends and neighbors, the people who will have customers and clients right here in Sherman Park,” Kleefisch said.

 Real estate developers JoAnne Johnson-Sabir and Juli Kaufmann are repurposing the former BMO Harris Bank, 3526 W. Fond Du Lac Ave., which was burned in the August 2016 unrest that followed the police shooting of Sylville Smith.